WCAG Guidelines: The Ultimate Accessibility Goals for Your Website

 Operable Guidelines

-Now we’re moving into Operable, the second part of the POUR principles.
-This is all about ensuring that users can interact with your site easily—whether they’re using a keyboard, mouse, or assistive technology.
-It’s not enough for content to be perceivable; users need to navigate and operate your website too.
+This is all about making sure users can interact with your site—whether they’re using a keyboard, mouse, touchscreen, or assistive tech.
+It’s not enough for content to be perceivable; your checkout, filters, and product pages need to

 5. Keyboard Accessible (2.1.1 – 2.1.4)